Inkimar/docker_wordpress/using-wordpad_and_media-library.md

     Deactivation makes no harm to data: all media items and taxonomies remain after deactivation

 ```

+#### MIME Types Management

+Add or remove file types, allow or disallow uploading.
+The plugin incorporates a file type into media filters if you wish.

 #### pro
 - bulk edit ( vad betyder det ?)